Being Contemporary At Dance

 It always surprises me how accommodating people are, especially when they’re passionate about what they do.
 Today was a first for me.
 Photographing Contemporary Dance.
 Exhilarating.
 Energetic.
 I had the wonderful opportunity to attend a class of Grade 12 pupils.

-Hugo Naude, a well known South African artist, is a legend in our neck of the woods, some people like him and of course some people dislike him.
+Hugo Naude, a well-known South African artist, is a legend in our neck of the woods; some people like him and, of course, some people dislike him.
 All across our village there are landmarks bearing his name.
-Today I went to the Hugo Naude Art Centre.
-Here children from all ages across the community may attend an Art Class.
-Dramatic art, visual art, fine art, photography, pottery and Art History are some of the subjects to choose from.
+Today I visited the Hugo Naude Art Centre, where I was inspired by the community's dedication to artistic expression.
+Here, children of all ages can explore their creativity through various art classes, fostering a shared appreciation for art's power.

-Pupils love attending the school where they have freedom of expression in all its forms, here they’re challenged to deliver work of the highest order, standards are set by a compliment of dedicated, enthusiastic and loyal teachers who always attempt to give learners the opportunity to flourish under their guidance.
+Pupils love attending the school where they have freedom of expression in all its forms; here they’re challenged to deliver work of the highest order.
+Standards are set by a complement of dedicated and loyal teachers who always strive to enable learners to flourish under their guidance.

-This is the very first time that I’ve had an opportunity to work in a dance studio, with natural light and very flashy fast movements.
-In keeping with the genre, I've attempted a more "contemporary" style too, a little soft to show movement, sometimes washed out depicting the sunlight streaming into the room and lightness for the atmosphere in the class.
+This is the very first time I’ve been able to work in a dance studio, with natural light and very flashy, fast movements.
+In keeping with the genre, I've attempted a more 'contemporary' style too, a little soft to show movement, sometimes washed out, depicting sunlight streaming into the room and a light atmosphere in the class.
+I hope my experience resonates with fellow dance enthusiasts and invites you to share in this journey.

 I am sure this statement applies to all dancers: “I did not want to be a tree, a flower or a wave.
 In a dancer's body, we as audience must see ourselves, not the imitated behaviour of everyday actions, not the phenomenon of nature, not exotic creatures from another planet, but something of the miracle that is a human being.”
 Martha Graham

-Like these students I too believe that “practice means to perform, over and over again in the face of all obstacles, some act of vision, of faith, of desire.
+Like these students, I too believe that “practice means to perform, repeatedly in the face of all obstacles, some act of vision, of faith, of desire.
 Practice is a means of inviting the perfection desired.”
 Martha Graham

-Sadly it seems as if this particular class will be phased out as other genres are more in vogue right now.
-I’d like to thank the Dance Mistress Kaylah Solomons for allowing me to spend the afternoon with her and her students.
-I loved seeing you work with such commitment and passion.
-In my books you could be our very own Ciara!
-Thank you Nomsa, Kaylyn and Christelle you're all beautiful stars!
+Unfortunately, this class will be phased out as other genres are more in vogue right now.
+I want to thank the Dance Mistress Kaylah Solomons for allowing me to spend the afternoon with her and her students.
+Seeing your dedication and passion was truly inspiring.
+In my books, you could be our very own Ciara!
+Thank you, Nomsa, Kaylyn, and Christelle; you're all beautiful stars!
+Your commitment encourages me and hopefully inspires you too.